 Please share the information we have on our site with others to give a voice to the voiceless.

 CPG lobbies state governments either directly or though more formal proposals and submissions.
 Our aim is to influence policy and policy makers so that greyhound welfare is seen as an absolute priority.
-The most recent CPG submission was in response to the review of the NSW Greyhound Racing Act 2017.
-You can learn more on our Changing policy page here including guidelines for submitting your own response.
+The most recent CPG submission was in response to the Tasracing Five Year Strategic Plan.
+You can learn more on our Changing policy page here.